 Moveable Transactions Reform in Scotland

 The Moveable Transactions (Scotland) Act 2023 (the “Act”) was passed by the Scottish Parliament on 4 May 2023 and came into effect on 13 June 2023.
 The Act introduces once-in-a-generation reforms to commercial transactions in Scotland and makes the law relating to transfer of rights and security over moveable property fit for purpose.
+It comes into force on 1 April 2025.

 Background